MrOnlineCoder/Cobblestone.js/README.md

 ```

-7. Now, we have to create controllers for our routes.
+7.Now, we have to create controllers for our routes.

 ```javascript